 - Education – Most companies prefer their accountants to have an associates or bachelor’s degree in finance, accounting, bookkeeping, or business management.
 If you don’t already have this experience, you’ll need to start by enrolling in a relevant degree program for at least two years.

 - Specialization – While not vital to getting hired as a remote accountant, specializing in one field is ideal.
 Your specialization helps you to narrow down your options and increases your chances of getting hired.
 The most popular areas of expertise are a public or government accountant.
 A public accountant can work with anyone from an individual to a non-profit organization.
-A
+A government entities and taxpayers.

 Preferred Professional Skills

 The above requirements are mandatory in order to obtain a decent remote accounting position.
 Depending on the type of position you’re looking for, your area of expertise, and company you’d like to work with, there are some professional skills that could increase your chances of landing the job.
 Preferred skills may include general business knowledge, effective communication skills, leadership qualities, technical skills, customer service experience, and the ability to work well with others.

 If any of these skills are weaknesses for you, it is ideal to consider additional training before putting in an application.
 You can find affordable professional development courses online that provide solid advice, instruction, and guides to help you work on problem areas.
 Once you complete these courses, adding them to your accountant resume is ideal.
 Anything that shows your dedication and commitment to the position is a plus for employers.

 After you’ve done your due diligence, the next step is to begin searching for job opportunities.
 As remote accounting careers aren’t new, you’ll find that there are plenty of options.
 You can start with traditional job boards.
 Complete a search and apply to open positions or upload your cover letter and resume for potential employers to access.
 There are also job boards exclusively for remote workers that you can scour through.